microsoft/pxt-arcade/docs/courses/csintro1/motion/sprite-motion-event.md

 ## Example #1: Increment position left and right #example-1

 1. Review the code below
-2. Create the sample code and run the code
+2. Create a new project and name it “motionLR”
-3. Save the code for the task (name it "motionLR")
+3. Create the sample code and run the code

 ```blocks
 let agent: Sprite = null